VisualNeuroscience-UH/CxSystem/Sphinx/configuration.rst

 	row_type,receptor,pre_syn_idx,post_syn_idx,syn_type
 	S,ge,0,1[C]0ba,STDP

 By default the probability of the synaptic connections are determined based on the distance between the neurons, which depends on sparseness and ilam variables in the brian2_obj_namespaces module.
 In case the maximum probability of the connection should be overwritten, [p] tag can be used.
-In the following example the maximum probability of the connection is overwriten as 0.06 (6%):
+In the following example the maximum probability of the connection is overwritten as 0.06 (6%):

 ::